ultraq/dumb-query-selector/README.md

 This project exports 2 functions via [UMD](https://github.com/umdjs/umd), `$`
 and `$$`, and is available to you through a variety of different module loaders.
+If used in the browser outside of a module environment, then both functions are available globally.

 The first, `$`, returns a single node, whereas `$$` returns an array of nodes.